 1 Fulfill the community vision for the City Center and Lynnwood Link light rail.
 2 Ensure financial stability and economic success.
-3 Nurture operational and organizational excellence.
+3 3 Nurture operational and organizational excellence.
 4 Be a safe, welcoming, and livable city.
 5 Pursue and maintain collaborative relationships and partnerships.

-Approach to Budgeting
+131 Approach to Budgeting

-The foundation of Lynnwood's budget process consists of detailed financial forecasts; Budgeting for Outcomes (BFO) principles; sustainability; transparency; and alignment with strategic objectives.
-BFO is also known as Priority-Based Budgeting.
-Departments' budgets were developed to create outcomes the community desires.
-In August 2020, when it was apparent that further expenditure reductions were needed to balance the upcoming budget, directors undertook a scoring exercise that compared department services to eight criteria.
-Ultimately, departments elected to share the burden of cost reductions rather than completely eliminate one or more programs.
+- 132 The foundation of Lynnwood's budget process consists of - 133 detailed financial forecasts; Budgeting for Outcomes (BFO) - 134 principles; sustainability; transparency; and alignment with - 135 strategic objectives.
+BFO is also known as Priority-Based - 136 Budgeting.
+Departments' budgets were developed to - 137 create outcomes the community desires.
+In August 2020, - 138 when it was apparent that further expenditure reductions - 139 were needed to balance the upcoming budget, directors - 140 undertook a scoring exercise that compared department - 141 services to eight criteria.
+Ultimately, departments elected - 142 to share the burden of cost reductions rather than - 143 eliminate one or more programs. - 144 While the Preliminary Budget was being prepared, COVID- - 145 19 loomed large.
+With the prospect of a severe economic - 146 downturn, departments were instructed to curtail all non- - 147 essential spending.
+A partial hiring freeze was instituted, as - 148 was an incentive program for early retirement.
+The - austerity of 2020 was an important backdrop as we - 150 planned for years 2021 and 2022. - 151 One casualty of COVID-19 was a planned program of - 152 concentrated training and hands-on assistance with - 153 performance measures (outcome measures) and their - 154 metrics.
+A Request for Proposals (RFP) was issued for - 155 consultant services and the responses were impressive. - 156 Stay Home, Stay Safe measures were imposed on the very - day the contract was to be signed for these consulting services.
+In the absence of third-party assistance, - and given the challenges of balancing the 2021-2022 Budget, our budget team incorporated - 159 departments' performance measures as written.
+As such, advancement of more-meaningful - 160 performance measures has been put on hold.

-to share the burden of cost reductions rather than completely eliminate one or more programs.

-While the Preliminary Budget was being prepared, COVID-19 loomed large.
-With the prospect of a severe economic downturn, departments were instructed to curtail all non-essential spending.
-A partial hiring freeze was instituted, as was an incentive program for early retirement.
-The austerity of 2020 was an important backdrop as we planned for years 2021 and 2022.

-One casualty of COVID-19 was a planned program of

-One casualty of COVID-19 was a planned program of concentrated training and hands-on assistance with performance measures (outcome measures) and their metrics.
-A Request for Proposals (RFP) was issued for consultant services and the responses were impressive.
-Stay Home, Stay Safe measures were imposed on the very